-The Committee will annually assess each NEO's achievement against the Company's annual pre-established and formulaic objectives, which allow for a maximum bonus equal to 225% of the target bonus amount based on the achievement of pre-established consolidated adjusted net income goals.
-The Committee then applies negative discretion based on quantifiable Company scorecard and individual performance objectives.
+The Committee annually assesses each NEO's achievement against the Company's annual pre-established and formulaic objectives, which allow for a maximum bonus equal to 225% of the target bonus amount.
+The Committee then determines the level of realized performance based on quantifiable Company scorecard and individual performance objectives.
 The following illustrates the mechanics underlying the annual cash incentive calculation:

-The respective annual cash incentive compensation target for each named executive officer related to 2017, paid in early 2018, is expressed in the graph below.
+The respective annual cash incentive compensation target for each NEO related to 2018, paid in early 2019, is expressed in the graph below.